KalmeMarq/bso/README.md

     - as unsigned short if it's in the range
     - otherwise as int
   - write for each element (additional data + id) + key + value
-    - key uses modified UTF-8
+    - key uses string bytes using charset UTF-8 with \0 terminator
   - if it's indefinite length, write TAG_End

 TAG_List (ID 0x09)